NilsDroste/EFT-world/README.md

 The article:

 Droste, N., Farley, J., Ring, I., May, P.H., Ricketts, T.H.
-(2017) Designing a global mechanism for intergovernmental biodiversity financing *In preparation for submission to Nature*
+(2017) Designing a global mechanism for intergovernmental biodiversity financing.
+*In preparation for submission to Nature*